mejk/SciComp/_build/html/_sources/class/moldy/particle_simulations_intro.md

 ## Summary

-This section introduced a number of concepts related particle modeling.
+This section introduced a number of concepts related particle modelling.
 In the next sections, we will make these concepts more quantitative and put them into practise when we set up and analyze simulations and simulation data.

 ## Bibliography